data-lessons/library-shell-DEPRECATED/lesson-materials/LibCarp-lesson-two.md

 To combine, or concatenate, two or more files use the `cat` command again.
 Type `cat gulliver.txt gulliver-backup.txt` and press enter.
 This prints, or displays, the combined files within the shell.
 However, it is too long to read on this window!
 Luckily, by using the `>` redirector, you can send the output to a new file, rather than the terminal window.
 Hit up to get to your last command and amend the line to `cat gulliver.txt gulliver-backup.txt > gulliver-twice.txt` and hit enter.
 Now, when you type `ls` you'll see `gulliver-twice.txt` appear in your directory.

 When combining more than two files, using a wildcard can help avoid having to write out each filename individually.
 Again, labour saving!
 A useful wildcard is `*` which is a place holder for zero or more characters or numbers (note: this is slightly different from regex...).
 So, if you type `cat *.txt > everything-together.txt` and hit enter, a combination of all the `.txt` files in the current directory are combined in alphabetical order as `everything-together.txt`.
-This can be very useful if you need to combine a large number of smaller file within a directory so that you can work with them in a text analysis program.
+This can be very useful if you need to combine a large number of smaller files within a directory so that you can work with them in a text analysis program.
 Another wildcard worth remembering is `?` which is a place holder for a single character or number.
 We shall return to shell wildcards later - for now, note again that they are similar to but not the same as the Regex we saw last week.

 Finally, onto deleting.
-We won't use the now, but if you do want to delete a file, for whatever reason, the command is `rm`, or remove. **Be careful with the `rm` command**, as you don't want to delete files that you do not mean to.
+We won't use it now, but if you do want to delete a file, for whatever reason, the command is `rm`, or remove. **Be careful with the `rm` command**, as you don't want to delete files that you do not mean to.
 Unlike deleting from within your Graphical User Interface, there is **no** recycling bin or undo options.
 For that reason, if you are in doubt, you may want to exercise caution or maintain a regular backup of your data.

 The syntax for `rm` is the same as `cp` and `mv`: for example `rm gulliver.txt`, adding wildcards as appropriate to specify the files to delete.